 Although preparation for FCAT is essential, it is not something that needs you to go out of the way.
-This is because the content asked in FCAT is compatible with the syllabus taught in the respective grades to students throughout the year.
+This is because the content is compatible with the syllabus taught in the respective grades to students throughout the year.
 Hence, if a student is focused towards learning his lessons in school, it makes up for forming a good groundwork for preparation.
 However, in case the students need more assistance, it is readily available and one should not hesitate to go for it.

 Many times the schools run programs in collaboration with some preparation companies to provide extra help to students.
-There is also in-person tutoring available to bring up the level of students to take the FCAT.
+There is also in-person tutoring available to bring up the knowledge level of students to take the exam.
 However, for those who believe in self-help programs, there are web-based preparation programs that are very beneficial.

 Terms and Conditions